Table of Contents

 Order Flow Short Entry

-The same way as entry is determined by order flow, so is the exit.
+In the same way, as entry is determined by order flow, so is the exit.
 We can always assume that the price will turn when it hits a place of significant change in the past.
 With this knowledge, we can create the other end of the trade cycle as our safe exit.
-We can create a full trade, set it on a limit pending order, wait for it to be executed, and get into the target as long as it’s recent by historic price.
+We can create a full trade, set it on a limit pending order, wait for it to be executed, and get into the target as long as it’s recent by historical price.

 In short, a limit order is an order to buy below the market value or to sell above the market value.
 The order is set in motion once the market reaches your predetermined limit price.

 Order Flow Buy Limit